-EURALEX or EUROPEAN ASSOCIATION FOR LEXICOGRAPHY was established at the 1983 Exeter Conference on Lexicography.
-The Constitution, originally drafted at the inaugural meeting of 12 September 1983, was agreed at General Meeting of 13 September 1986 and amended at General Meetings of 8 August 1992 and 3 September 1994.
-The current version of this constitution was amended at the General Meeting of September 2008.
+EURALEX or the EUROPEAN ASSOCIATION FOR LEXICOGRAPHY was established at the 1983 Exeter Conference on Lexicography.
+The Constitution, originally drafted at the inaugural meeting of 12 September 1983, was agreed at the General Meeting of 13 September 1986 and amended at the General Meetings of 8 August 1992 and 3 September 1994 and September 2008.
+The current version of this constitution was amended at the General Meeting of 20 July 2018.

 At the General Meeting held in September 2016 in connection with the Euralex conference in Tbilisi, the members adopted a resolution in which Euralex states its position and encourages bodies on international and national levels to acknowledge the status of lexicography as an academic discipline and promote the study of words and languages.